 Do you know the challenges to cleaning sandy beaches?

 Patrick Coleman, a civilian employee with US Coast Guard Sector Mobile in the Contingency Planning Department, provided an overview of how responders clean sandy beach and nearshore environments.
-See the talk here.
+See the talk on YouTube.

 Do you know the potential response injuries to sandy beaches?

 Jacqueline Michel, a geochemist and President of Research Planning, Inc., talked about how science is incorporated into response techniques to clean oil from nearshore and beach habitats.
-View the presentation here.
+View the presentation on YouTube.

 Tracking oil using remote sensing

 James Hanzalik from Clean Gulf Associates discussed new technologies that allow responders to detect and track oil at the surface.
-Watch his presentation here.
+Watch his presentation on YouTube.

 Buried oil removal

 Jacqueline Michel, the President of Research Planning, Inc., talked about how buried oil was removed during an oil spill in Tampa Bay, FL.
-View her talk here.
+View her talk on YouTube.

 Panel: What have we learned from response?

 James Hanzalik from Clean Gulf Associates and Jacqueline Michel from Research Planning, Inc. answered questions about what we have learned from responding to past oil spills.
-Watch the conversation here.
+Watch the conversation on YouTube.